mikera/clisk/README.md

 # Clisk

-Clisk is a DSL library for procedural image generation that can be use from Clojure and Java.
+Clisk is a DSL library for procedural image generation that can be used from Clojure and Java.

 ## Example code and resulting image